Written by: Aloysius Tng (19-U4), Beverly Tan (19-E3) and Lee Keng Yan (19-U1)

 What followed was the main event, the handover ceremony.
 The house committee was the first to take their place on stage, coming in loud with the new house songs and house cheer.
 Next was the class directorate, comprising of the chairperson and vice-chairperson of each class.
 19-I1’s Chairperson, Wan Xin, gave a short talk on the chairperson’s role, and that while it may seem minute, is still a valuable and crucial cog in the wheels.
 This was followed by the new head and vice-head of each CCA exchanging heartfelt farewells with the outgoing heads and were presented with items symbolic of their CCA; Band’s fire extinguisher remains a mystery.
 Council was saved for last, its incoming members taking the stage, dressed smartly in the school blazers, to officially take over their duties and receive the clips from their seniors.
-Wan Tong took over Rebekah as the Student Council President, while Zachary and Guan Fong took over Chong Yu and Sanchana as Vice President.
+Wan Tong took over the reins from Rebekah as President, while Zachary and Guan Fong also succeeded Chong Yu and Sanchana as Deputy Presidents.
 All the councillors then recited the school pledge and the student council pledge as one, reaffirming their dedication to serving the school.
 Wan Tong, now officially the incumbent President, then made a short speech, sharing her hopes and aspirations for the school while emphasizing that everyone must work together to make Eunoia history and hoping to gain the encouragement and support of everyone.

 The speech was followed with yet another performance, this time by Street Dance.
 They certainly pulled no punches, busting out their best moves yet to the now-familiar beats of “I want it I got it”; their vibrancy and life shone brightly in their physically demanding yet coordinated movements, showcasing their athleticism to the fullest.
 Evidently, their energy was infectious, because the newly invested student leaders spontaneously began the batch dance right after, this year’s being “Shut Up and Dance”.
 The sight of all the houses, all the CCA’s, united by a common song and dance was undeniably heartening.